allenai/HyBayes/README.md

  > pip install ????
 ```

- - Alternatively, you can clone this project.
+ - Alternatively, you can clone this project (by running `git clone git@github.com:turkerfan/BayesianEstimationInNLP.git`.)
  Before running the code, make sure that you have all the requirements by
  running the following line to install all the necessary dependencies:
 ```bash
 pip install -r requirements.txt